junxit/us-congress-bills-115/bill.md

   - **(2)** identify other sites, facilities, and programs,
 - **(c)** *Duties of the Secretary* In carrying out the Network, the Secretary shall—
   - **(1)** produce and disseminate appropriate education materials relating to the history, construction, and legacy of the Transcontinental Railroad, such as handbooks, maps, interpretive guides, or electronic information;
+  - **(2)** identify opportunities to enhance the recognition of immigrant laborers’ contributions to the history, construction, and legacy of the Transcontinental Railroad;
-  - **(2)** enter into appropriate cooperative agreements and memoranda of understanding to provide technical assistance under subsection (d); and
+  - **(3)** enter into appropriate cooperative agreements and memoranda of understanding to provide technical assistance under subsection (d); and
-  - **(3)** create and adopt an official, uniform symbol or device for the Network and issue guidance for the use of such symbol or device.
+  - **(4)** create and adopt an official, uniform symbol or device for the Network and issue guidance for the use of such symbol or device.
 - **(d)** *Elements* The Network shall encompass the following elements:
   - **(1)** All units and programs of the National Park Service that are determined by the Secretary to relate to the history, construction, and legacy of the Transcontinental Railroad.
   - **(2)** With the consent of each person owning any legal interest in the property, other Federal, State, local, and privately owned properties that have a verifiable connection to the history, construction, and legacy of the Transcontinental Railroad and are included in, or determined by the Secretary to be eligible for inclusion in, the National Register of Historic Places.